elix/rfcs/proposals/0000-SingleSelectionMixin.md

 * The initial implementation of `SingleSelectionMixin` is focused on meeting the needs of the general-purpose components in Elix.
 Accordingly, it deals with the general notion of "items" that can be selected.
-There are numerous domain-specific components that support selection.
+There are numerous domain-specific components that also support selection.
 Consider an app-specific component that lets a user select a friend.
-The component's API probably shouldn't mention "items" in method and property names, but should probably mention "friends" instead.
+That component's API probably shouldn't mention "items" in method and property names, it should mention "friends" instead.
 Eventually, it should be possible to factor the internals of `SingleSelectionMixin` into something that could be used in such domain-specific components, but that is not a focus for now.
 * The mixin is designed to track selection of HTMLElement objects.
 As currently prototyped, the mixin could actually be used to track selection of other objects.
 Unless it is desirable to preserve that flexibility, however, it will be treated as a non-goal.
-Note also that other Elix mixins will assume that the selection is, in fact, an HTMLElement object.
+Note that most other Elix mixins that deal with selection will assume that selectable items are, in fact, HTMLElement instances.

 # Use cases

-`SingleSelectionMixin` is designed to support components that let the user select a single thing at a time:
+`SingleSelectionMixin` is designed to support components that let the user select a single thing at a time.
+This is generally done to the user select a value (e.g., as the target of an action, or in configuring something), or as a navigation construct (where only one page/mode is visible at a time).
+Examples:

 * List boxes
 * Dropdown lists and combo boxes
 * Carousels
+* Slideshows
-* Tab panels
+* Tab panels (including top-level navigation toolbars that behave like tabs)

 # Detailed design